mrkajetanp/mrkajetanp/README.md

 ### Hello there!

 - 💼 Software Engineer at Arm
-- Linux Kernel & Rust Programming Language
+- Rust Programming Language & the Linux Kernel
 - 📫 How to reach me: kajetan.puchalski@tuta.io or kajetan.puchalski@arm.com

 <!--